Khawaja Nazim ud din as Governor General

 Basic Criticism of Proposals

-• East Pakistan criticized of making Urdu as national language as majority of population spoke Bengali
+• East Pakistan had a larger population so they criticized equal representation in National Assembly• East Pakistan criticized of making Urdu as national language as majority of population spoke Bengali

 • Provincial politicians objected on giving powers to Head of State and to Federal Government